 Do not do this to your hair.
 Why?
 It leaves your hair extremely dry.
 Even if you constantly put conditioner in it as well, your hair can still be dry and brittle.
 Here’s the traditional procedure:

-Co-wash (only apply conditioner) once a week and wash with shampoo (+ conditioner) twice a week.
+Co-wash (only apply conditioner) once a week and wash with shampoo (+ conditioner) every two weeks.

 #5 You Have Split Ends